black-sheepp/AI-talkingdocs/README.md

 2. **Frontend Setup**:
    - Navigate to the frontend directory and run `npm install` to install frontend dependencies.
-   - Use `npm run dev` to start the development server.
+   - Use `npm run dev` to start the frontend.

 3. **Backend Setup**:
    - Navigate to the backend directory and run `npm install` to install backend dependencies.
    - Create a `.env` file in the backend directory and set the following variables:
+     - `PORT`: Port number on server will run.(By default 8080)
      - `username`:  MongoDB Atlas connection username.
      - `password`:  MongoDB Atlas connection password.
      - `JWT_SECRET`:  secret for JWT token generation.
      - `OPENAI_API_KEY`:  OpenAI API key.

 4. **Database Setup**:
-   - Configure  MongoDB database using the providing your own credentials.
+   - Configure  MongoDB database using the providing your own credentials in dotenv.

 5. **Start the Backend**:
    - Run `npm start` to start the backend server.

 6. **Access the Application**:
    - Visit `http://localhost:5173` in  browser to access the application.
-   - Open `http://localhost:8080` in  your terminal to access the backend part application.
+   - Open Default `http://localhost:8080` or `http://localhost:PORT` in  your terminal to access the backend part application.

 ## Project Structure